Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Thermodynamic perspective

-As mentioned earlier, the thermodynamic entropy is regarded as a state function.
+As mentioned earlier, entropy is regarded as a state function in macroscopic thermodynamics.
 The change in the entropy of the system for a quasi-static, infinitesimal process connecting two equilibrium states can be expressed as an exact differential \cite{Callenbook}: \be dS = \beta^*{dU} + \beta^* P dV, \ee where $U$ and $V$ are the independent variables, assuming $N$ to be fixed.
 According to the first law of thermodynamics, $dU=\dbar Q + \dbar W$.
 Thus, Eq. (\ref{dsth}) gets simplified to $dS = \beta^* \dbar Q$.